-The US Dollar is considered the world’s reserve currency, resulting in many goods and services being bought and sold worldwide in dollars.
-For this reason, it’s not uncommon to find our currency in foreign countries.
-When a US Dollar is held in an account outside the United States, it is known as a Eurodollar deposit.
+The US Dollar is considered the world’s reserve currency, so many goods and services around the world are bought and sold in dollars.
+Because of that, it’s common to find US Dollars held in banks outside the United States.
+When a US Dollar is held in an account outside the United States, it’s called a Eurodollar deposit.

 *A currency’s strength or weakness is always compared to another currency.
 For example, the US Dollar is considered strong compared to the Vietnamese Dong.
 Stating the Dong is weak compared to the US Dollar is essentially saying the same thing.